overtonr/challenge-book-search/README.md

 * `LoginForm.js`: Replace the `loginUser()` functionality imported from the `API` file with the `LOGIN_USER` mutation functionality.

-## Grading Requirements

-This challenge is graded based on the following criteria:

 ### Technical Acceptance Criteria: 40%